Phone +49 221 478-87724

 - Modulation of corneal transplant immunology by targeting pathologic hemangiogenesis and lymphangiogenesis (laboratory Dr. F. Bock, Prof. C. Cursiefen)

-- Modulation of ocular surface inflammation to treat and prevent dry eye disease and GvHD (laboratory PD Dr. P. Steven).
+- Modulation of ocular surface inflammation to treat and prevent dry eye disease and GvHD (laboratory Prof. Dr. P. Steven).

 - CORIC: Cologne ophthalmological reading imaging centre: specialisation in morphologic analyses of anterior segment vascular diseases (Dr. F. Bock, Prof. Dr. C. Cursiefen)

-- CIRCL: Cologne image reading centre and laboratory: specialist in morphologic analyses of retinal and choroidal vascular diseases (PD Dr. Liakopoulos)
+- CIRCL: Cologne image reading centre and laboratory: specialist in morphologic analyses of retinal and choroidal vascular diseases (Prof. Dr. Liakopoulos)